Early Hick

 Demonstrative marking may also be appedede to ru, if each of the coordinated elements are the same referent.

-'imwen o wenkulok o rutanes[witch PART sorceress PART] AND-DEM.MED.VIS.ANIM-ABS"that witch and sorceress"
+'imwen o wenkulok o rutanes[witch PART sorceress PART] AND-DEM.MED.VIS.ANIM-ABS"that witch and sorceress"compare with:

 Section titled “Disjunctive Coordination”Early Hick marks alternatives with the particle o and joins them with the coordinator ‘a (< Proto-Hick *ʔaha “other”):